 The number one concern for businesses and companies utilizing online Cloud space is that the data is not only secure from all types of cyber attacks and malware but that it’s also easily accessible.
 It must also conform to government regulations that will help to protect your valuable data.

 Cloud compliance is a part of Cloud security.
 Once you have the protocols in place, your business data will be kept safe and secure.
 It all begins with understanding how it works.

 Depending on which country you live in will also depend on your organization’s requirements.
 There are global regulations that may affect your company.
 Some of these regulations will also be the same as what you already have in place at your physical location, but once you head to the Cloud, you may not be as familiar with how these regulations apply to your Cloud controls.

 Cloud providers will offer basic compliance standards to help you get started that include basic security protocols to help secure your Cloud network.
 It’s not just the Cloud provider's but also your company’s responsibility to ensure that your data is kept safe and secure.

 Your new Cloud provider will offer a variety of tools to help you get started.
 These will help you to manage all your network data, ensure you have quick access to it, and that it’s fully backed up should anything happen.
 Get a Free IT Solution

 There are some Cloud compliance tips that you should be aware of before you start shopping around for the best Cloud provider.

 If you’re ready to move your business into the Cloud, but need the best solution that involves a high level of compliance and security, please reach out to us here at iConnect Technologies.
-We’ve assisted hundreds of businesses in getting their data transferred to the Cloud, and helped to keep it safe, secure, and compliant to all laws.
+We’ve assisted hundreds of businesses in getting their data transferred to the Cloud Servers, and helped to keep it safe, secure, and compliant with all laws.
 We look forward to your call or message.